ta4j/ta4j-wiki/Live-trading.md

   * Without initialization: `SMA(3) --> 30 / 1 = 30`
   * After your series have been initialized with last ticks: `SMA(3) --> (5 + 10 + 30) / 3 = 15`

-##### Maximum tick count
+##### Maximum bar count

-Since you will continuously feed your time series with new ticks during the trading phase, it will grow infinitely and you will encounter memory issues soon.
-To avoid that you have to set a maximum tick count to your series.
+Since you will continuously feed your bar series with new ticks during the trading phase, it will grow infinitely and you will encounter memory issues soon.
+To avoid that you have to set a maximum bar count to your series.
 It represents the maximum number of ticks your trading strategy needs to be run.

-For instance: if your strategy relies on a SMA(200) and a RSI(2), then your maximum tick count should be 200.
+For instance: if your strategy relies on a SMA(200) and a RSI(2), then your maximum bar count should be 200.
 You may want to set it to 400 (it's more an order of magnitude than a strict value, but it has to be larger than the maximum tick count you need); it will ensure that your series will never be more than 400-ticks long (i.e. adding a new tick will be preceded with the deletion of the oldest tick).

-You just have to call the `TimeSeries#setMaximumTickCount(int)` method.
+You just have to call the `BarSeries#setMaximumTickCount(int)` method.

 ### Trading phase